lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 9.** (*second clause* ).
 The Hebrew is different from all the Versions. *We consume our years* (hgx-wmk *kemo hegeh*) *like a groan.* We live a dying, whining, complaining life, and at last a *groan* is its termination!— *Adam Clarke.*

 **Verse 9.** The Vulgate translation has, *Our years pass away like those of a spider.* It implies that our life is as frail as the thread of a spider's web.
 Constituted most curiously the spider's web is; but what more fragile?
 In what is there more wisdom than in the complicated frame of the human body; and what more easily destroyed?
-Glass is granite compared with flesh; and vapours are rocks compared with life.— *C.H.S.*
+Glass is granite compared with flesh; and vapours are rocks compared with life.— *C. H. S.*

 **Verse 10.** *It is soon cut off, and we fly away.* At the Witan or council assembled at Edwin of Northumbria at Godmundingham (modern name Godmanham), to debate on the mission of Paulinus, the King was thus addressed by a heathen Thane, one of his chief men:—"The present life of man, O King, may be likened to what often happens when thou art sitting at supper with thy thanes and nobles in winter time.
 A fire blazes on the hearth, and warms the chamber; outside rages a storm of wind and snow; a sparrow flies in at one door of thy hall, and quickly passes out at the other.
 For a moment and while it is within, it is unharmed by the wintry blast, but this brief season of happiness over, it returns to that wintry blast whence it came, and vanishes from thy sight.
 Such is the brief life of man; we know not what went before it, and we are utterly ignorant as to what shall follow it.
 If, therefore, this new doctrine contain anything more certain, it justly deserves to be followed."— *Bede's Chronicle.*